MicrosoftDocs/customer-insights/ci-docs/engagement-insights/create-workspace.md

 ## Add members

+A member is a user who can access a workspace.
 The **Members** page is where you add members to your workspaces, and define their roles and permissions.

 :::image type="content" source="media/add-members.png" alt-text="Members page with callout on Add Members button":::